poppito/poppito.github.io/_posts/2025-06-10-An-opensource-cursor-alternative.md

 Ollama supports a bunch of open models.
 Here’s a quick review of three you should try:

 - **llama3.2**: Meta’s latest (currently, as of july 2025), surprisingly fast on Apple Silicon, and great for general-purpose coding and chat.
 Handles context well and doesn’t hallucinate as much as earlier versions.
-- **deepseek-coder-r1**: If you’re after code generation, Deepseek’s R1 is a beast.
-It’s trained specifically for code and does the job with multi-file reasoning, docstrings etc.
+- **deepseek-r1**: If you’re after code generation, Deepseek’s R1 is a beast.
+It’s trained specifically for code and does the job with multi-file reasoning and code generation across a variety of languages and frameworks.
 - **gemma-3b**: Google’s Gemma is lightweight and snappy, perfect for quick tasks or running on lower-spec hardware.
 Not as “smart” as the others, but it’s fast and resource-friendly.

 To pull these models, just run: